 - An excellent resource to become familiar with is the AMA Style Manual, which provides comprehensive guidelines for preparing uniform technical documents.
-A full PDF version is available: https://authorservices.wiley.com/asset/Wiley-AMA-Style-Manual.pdf - Your Project Plan must be submitted electronically.
+A full PDF version is available: https://authorservices.wiley.com/asset/Wiley-AMA-Style-Manual.pdf - Your Project Plan must be submitted electronically by 12:00 AM, April 15, 2024.
 You will receive emails reminding you of this deadline.
 Your SARP project mentor will receive a notification requiring acknowledgement of their mentoring responsibility. - For those with external mentors, students must have permission to present external work at the SARP symposium.